zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/04-sinhala-amazon.md

 [Msdiv 156] (#msdiv156) {#msdiv156 .ref .msdiv} "Immaculate Noble Pledge
 Has he seen those who have no cravings, and so Dehenakalaseem.
 Gone according to the pharaic doctrine.
-Lying because of what fact Pingiyatha,” said.
+Lying because of what fact Pingiyatha," said.

 [Msdiv 157] (#msdiv157) {#msdiv157 .ref .msdiv} "Dimension and virtuality
-The word of glamour of the properties of buddha with blossom and brains” Now I will say.
+The word of glamour of the properties of buddha with blossom and brains" Now I will say.

 [Msdiv 158] (#msdiv158) {#msdiv158 .ref .msdiv} "The hypnotic of the paasas bliss